Since being diagnosed with autism in my mid-30s, I’ve been re-thinking a lot of things.

-So you look at them and something inside dies a little, because you’ve not communicated what you wanted to, and you really don’t want to have to tell them about the time when you were walking down the corridor, and suddenly there was too much noise from all the people, and your head started spinning, and the lights were wrong, and the space was wrong and everything started shutting down on you.
-Because that behaviour makes you vulnerable.
+You look at them and something inside dies a little, because you’ve not communicated what you wanted to, and you really don’t want to have to tell them about the time when you were walking down the corridor, and suddenly there was too much noise from all the people, and your head started spinning, and the lights were wrong, and the space was wrong and everything started shutting down on you, because that behaviour makes you vulnerable.

 So you smile (because that’s what people do), and you try to stop the conversation, because now you’re upset at yourself, and you can’t maintain eye contact well when you’re upset.

 (I say eye-contact!
 I mean it’s hard to even look at people’s noses, or anywhere near their faces, when it gets too much)

 It’s ok.
 It’s ok that I cocked up because I focused on the behaviours and not the causes.
 It’s hard.
 It’s complicated.